preserveddarnell/token-profile/README.md

 7. Besides, if you find that your token has been added, you can modify the related file and logo as well
 8. Commit the changes
 9. Push to your own repo
-10. Make a pull request with detailed description
+10. Make a pull request with detailed descriptions
-11. We will review your PR as soon as possible, and then merge it into the master branch when everything is fine
+11. We will review your PR as soon as possible, and then merge it into the master branch when everything is confirmed

 ## Requirements
 ### The Effectiveness of Information
-You're totally responsible for your commit, so please make sure that the information and logo are real and valid.
+You're totally responsible for your own commit, so please make sure that the information and logo are real and valid.

 ### Logo design
 - Size: 132x132 pixels